ANABELSY/Projects/README.md

-# Projects
+#Oroject Dog
 What the projects does?
-My projects decide what you should eat for lunch and my other one shows you multiple dogs so you can see what types of breeds they are.
+My project lets you chose on what size and type breed of dog you like so it gives you a name.
 Why the project is useful?
-I think my projects are useful because it will make you decide on things easier and see what types of things you like.
+I think my projects are useful because it will make you decide on things easier and see what types of things you like in dogs.